tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 <compare>
 <james {% include timecode %}>

 So where does that leave us?
-Well, as a gay man who would actually like to see some major gay characters in movies, I'm at an impasse.
-From a business standpoint, my view is that we (meaning the LGBT community) should go out and see every movie that features LGBT characters, whether they're gay men, lesbians, bisexuals, or transgender people, *see them all*.
-Every one of them, in theaters, and buy the blu-ray, no matter how terrible they are.
+Well, as a gay man who would actually like to see some major gay characters in movies, I'm at an impasse. <span visual=none on="?" off="?">From a business standpoint, my view is that we (meaning the LGBT community) should go out and see every movie that features LGBT characters, whether they're gay men, lesbians, bisexuals, or transgender people, *see them all*.</span> Every one of them, in theaters, and buy the blu-ray, no matter how terrible they are.

 </james>
 <from></from>